conan-io/docs/integrations/jenkins.rst

 If you are using `Artifactory`_ you can take advantage of the `Jenkins Artifactory Plugin`_.
-Check `here how to install the plugin`_ and `here you can check the full documentation about the DSL (Domain Specific Language)`_.
+Check `here how to install the plugin`_ and `here you can check the full documentation about the DSL`_.

-The Artifactory Jenkins plugin provides a powerful DSL language to call Conan, connect with your Artifactory instance, upload and download your packages from Artifactory and manage your `build information`_.
+The Artifactory Jenkins plugin provides a powerful DSL (Domain Specific Language) to call Conan, connect with your Artifactory instance, upload and download your packages from Artifactory and manage your `build information`_.